zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    used for Certificate Transparency.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.

-   :version: the version of the protocol to which the SCT conforms.
+   :param version: the version of the protocol to which the SCT conforms.
 Always
             should be 0 (representing version 1)

-   :logid: 32 bit key id
+   :param logid: 32 bit key id

-   :timestamp: the NTP Time when the entry was logged measured since
+   :param timestamp: the NTP Time when the entry was logged measured since
               the epoch, ignoring leap seconds, in milliseconds.

-   :signature_and_hashalgorithm: signature and hash algorithm used for the
+   :param signature_and_hashalgorithm: signature and hash algorithm used for the
                                 digitally_signed struct

-   :signature: signature part of the digitally_signed struct
+   :param signature: signature part of the digitally_signed struct

    .. zeek:see:: ssl_alert ssl_client_hello ssl_established ssl_server_hello
       ssl_session_ticket_handshake ssl_extension